 Trap 5 – Lack of attention to results

-How not to lead to dysfunction of the development team?
+How not lead to dysfunction of the development team?

 In the end, as we reached the finish line, I gathered my arguments.
 Especially for you.
 Simple to read and assimilate, tips about how a real team should behave:

-According to you, how do not cause dysfunction of the development team?
+According to you, how do not cause dysfunction of the software development team?

 At fireup.pro we work with you to recognize, understand, and help you achieve your goals.
 We create a feedback loop to improve quickly and effectively.
 We’re concerned about both the customer and employee sides of the applications you implement.
 For us, it’s the only way anyone can be successful in business.